 Relating and responding positively to its external environment is another element needed.
 The alignment of the team with the organisation’s goals, culture, systems and senior management expectations is important for the team to receive the resources and support it requires.
 Providing a worthwhile service or product is important for many people because they want to feel proud of what they do.

 These dimensions can be measured by the Integral Team Effectiveness Measure (ITEM).

 Integral Development uses a staged approach, which can be modified to suit your needs and budget.

 A one-hour confirmation and scoping meeting with an experienced consultant will be organised to confirm the scope and details of the team effectiveness program and to gain additional background.

 Diagnosis and baseline measures:

 An Integral Team Effectiveness Measure (Optional) will provide data on how the team is functioning on 32 research dimensions of team effectiveness.
 The information gathered in the measure informs and establishes the tailoring of workshop content (Stage 3) to ensure the best outcomes.

-After Stages 1 and 2 are complete, Integral Development based on the information obtained and problems outlined, will design and provide a team program consisting of tailored workshops.
+Based on the information obtained and problems outlined, we will design and provide a team program consisting of tailored workshops.